jamesjallorina/CProgrammingHelp/README.md

 # CProgrammingHelp
+## sources are referenced from facebook C Programming Group
-This is a speed fast development //disclaimer this code is not optimized
+This is speed coding //disclaimer this code is not optimized